 I. Proposed Action

-On November 19, 1999 (64 FR 63268), EPA proposed a limited approval of the following rule that was submitted for incorporation into the California SIP.
+On April 17, 2000 (65 FR 20423), EPA proposed a limited approval and limited disapproval of the following rules that were submitted for incorporation into the California SIP.

 II.
 Public Comments and EPA Responses

 EPA's proposed action provided a 30-day public comment period.
-During this period, we did not receive any comments.
+No comments were submitted regarding our proposed action.

 III.
 EPA Action

-Our assessment of the rule as described in our proposed action is unchanged.
-Therefore, as authorized in sections 110(k)(3) and 301(a) of the Act, EPA is finalizing a limited approval of the submitted rule.
-This action incorporates the submitted rule into the California SIP, including those provisions identified as deficient.
-As authorized under section 110(k)(3), EPA is simultaneously finalizing a limited disapproval of this rule.
-This limited disapproval, although not specifically stated in the proposed rule, is implied by the limited approval.
-No sanctions under section 179 are associated with this final action, because control of these sources is not required for attainment of the NAAQS.
-Note that the submitted rule has been adopted by the TCAPCD, and EPA's final limited disapproval does not prevent the local agency from enforcing it.
+Therefore, as authorized in sections 110(k)(3) and 301(a) of the Act, EPA is finalizing a limited approval of the submitted rules.
+This action incorporates the submitted rules into the California SIP, including those provisions identified as deficient.
+As authorized under section 110(k)(3), EPA is simultaneously finalizing a limited disapproval of the rules.
+As a result, sanctions will be imposed unless EPA approves subsequent SIP revisions that correct the rules deficiencies within 18 months of the effective date of this action.
+These sanctions will be imposed under section 179 of the Act according to 40 CFR 52.31.
+In addition, EPA must promulgate a federal implementation plan (FIP) under section 110(c) unless we approve subsequent SIP revisions that correct the rule deficiencies within 24 months.
+Note that the submitted rules have been adopted by the Tehama County Air Pollution Control District, and EPA's final limited disapproval does not prevent the local agency from enforcing them.

 IV.
 Administrative Requirements